 My uncle was born in Nigeria to missionary parents, and he and my aunt met in Campus Crusade for Christ when both in college in Austin.
-He did many different jobs in his lifetime, and in each of these positions made friendships with people who were drawn to his gentleness, and in most of these cases people were led to Christ.
-Very much a case of "What you have I want!"
+He did many different jobs in his lifetime, and in each of these positions made friendships with people who were drawn to his gentleness, and in most of these cases people were led to believe in Christ, very much a case of "What you have I want!"
 That's who he was.

 Last year he was diagnosed with, treated for, and conquered leukemia.
 Then a couple of weeks ago he collapsed, his system having been attacked by an unknown virus.
 By the time they identified it and began treating it, he was in near-total organ failure, and though every day there was some spark of hope, in the end he was removed from life support and slipped away; even after life support was removed he was alert and went on for many more hours than expected, surrounded by family and, I believe, being a comfort to them before he left.
 He was that kind of man, husband, father, grandfather...uncle.

-Now, I'm not the right-wing conservative Christian I was raised to be, and my uncle and his family for the most part towed that line.
+Now, I'm not the right-wing conservative Christian I was raised to be, and my uncle and his family for the most part toe that line.
 Actually a little over half my family stays in that range.
-So it should have been no surprise that his funeral would be a quiet Baptist service with a sermon-come-alter-call complete with fire and brimstone.
-Actually it was more like stillborn babies rubbed with bloody sheepskins, but it's all the same.
+So it should have been no surprise that his funeral would be a somber Baptist service with a sermon-come-alter-call, complete with fire and brimstone.
+Actually this one was about stillborn babies rubbed with bloody sheepskins, but it's all the same.
 It's the grace of Jesus with the threat of horror, trotted out before a room full of grieving grandchildren who should not be hearing this shit.

-(See, the gentleness isn't as strong in me....my uncle married into our family and shared his with us, but it doesn't run thickly through our blood!)
+(See, the gentleness isn't as strong in me....my uncle married into our family and shared his with us, but it's all nurture, not nature!)

 My uncle's life was a sermon, an offering of grace to everyone who was blessed enough to be in his sphere of contact.
 During his funeral, voice after voice told stories of how they met him, how his nature touched them, and how he eventually led them to Jesus.
 There was NO ONE in that room that needed to be exposed to the grotesque and gory pictures "just in case" they weren't saved yet.

-I think I was a little mouthy afterward and although I believe I kept my voice silent to all except the person(s) I was talking to, but I objected afterward, and I was angry!
+I think I was a little mouthy afterward and although I believe I kept my voice silent to all except the person(s) I was talking to, I visibly objected, and I was angry!
 The truth is, the man who delivered the sermon has been on my poo poo list for many years because of his perspectives and the manner in which he delivers them.
 But that's another story altogether.
-I'll tell it.
+I may tell it one day.

 Don't get me wrong...there is a time and place for teaching about what life would be without grace.
 But when people come together to comfort, to be comforted, to say goodbye and be held in loving tenderness while they grieve...that's not right.
 I have instructed my children that in NO WAY should there ever be a sermon of any kind during my funeral or at my grave or wherever they decide to dump the body.
-Nothing beyond these words, "You know where mom is....and you know how to get there."
 If anyone scares or threatens my precious grandbabies or great-grands (yep...my non-gentleness will probably see me through another generation) I will come down and stomp their ass.
 I will be watching!!!!

 Our lives should be the only sermon others ever need.
 Our funerals should not be a "captive audience" opportunity.